 - 14. First set up the sample rate in the software application.
 This operation will depend on the software.
-Choose a sample rate that is high enough to capture the frequency response of the guitar and vocals.
-A general rule of thumb is to multiply the highest frequency you would like to capture by two and add maybe a little on top of that that gives you a suitable sample rate.
-Also keep in mind that if the final results of your work will end up on a CD-ROM burned from your WAV file, you probably want to use 44.1kHz, the native sample rate of "redbook" CD audio. - 15.
-In your software application, set the 'source' or 'input port' to "Left PCM In 1/2 Delta-66" on track one, and "Right PCM In 1/2 Delta-66" on track two.
+You will want to choose the same sample rate that you have selected in your Delta Control Panel's Hardware Settings page. - 15.
+In your software application, set the 'source' or 'input port' to "Left PCM In SP/ANA Delta-TDIF" on track one, and "Right PCM In SP/ANA Delta-TDIF" on track two.
 Arm the tracks for recording.
-Track one is now set up to record the guitar, and track two the microphone.
-If your software requires this, set the software's clock source to 'Audio.'
+Track one is now set up to record the guitar, and track two the

-- 16. Press record on your software's transport bar.
+- microphone.
+If your software requires this, set the software's clock source to 'Audio.' - 16.
+Press record on your software's transport bar.
 Record a take of your guitar and vocals.
-Understand that while recording, you are monitoring the Delta inputs by way of the Monitor Mixer settings for H/W In 1/2, and according to the selection of 'Monitor Mixer' within the Patchbay/Router page.
-At the same time, your software is recording from H/W In 1/2 but at the levels that were set up with the pre-amp. - 17.
+Understand that while recording, you are monitoring the Delta inputs by way of the Monitor Mixer settings for H/W In SP/ANA, and according to the selection of 'Monitor Mixer' within the Patchbay/Router page.
+At the same time, your software is recording from H/W In SP/ANA (with Analog" selected as the active input) but at the levels that were set up with the pre-amp. - 17.
 When you are done playing, stop the recording software and rewind the take.
-Before playing back what you've recorded, you will need to assign the recorded tracks to output devices on the Delta 66.
+Before playing back what you've recorded, you will need to assign the recorded tracks to output devices on the Delta TDIF.